 The one exception to this lack of dedicated resources - and a promising precedent - has been the Spectrum Relocation Fund created by Congress under the Commercial Spectrum Enhancement Act (CSEA) of 2004.
-The CSEA earmarked a portion of the revenue from the auction of certain federal bands to new commercial AWS licensees into a Spectrum Relocation Fund.
+The CSEA earmarked revenue from the auction of certain federal bands to new commercial AWS licensees into a Spectrum Relocation Fund.
 The auction proceeds in the fund are available for a period of years to reimburse federal agencies for the cost of relocating their operations from certain "eligible frequencies" that have been reallocated from federal to non-federal use and auctioned in 2006.
 Although billions of dollars remain available in the Fund for any additional costs associated with federal users clearing the specific frequencies that were reallocated for exclusive commercial use, the CSEA does not currently permit the earmarked auction revenues to be used to reimburse agencies for the costs associated with clearing, sharing or improving spectral efficiency on any other frequency bands.
-In addition, the fund does not cover the upfront research and planning costs of the impacted agencies, a shortcoming that potentially could be addressed by a provision in legislation introduced in both the House and Senate during the last Congress.
+In addition, the fund does not cover the upfront research and planning costs of the impacted agencies, a shortcoming that potentially could be addressed by a provision in legislation introduced in both the House and Senate.

-&lt;sup>20 Commercial Spectrum Enhancement Act (CSEA), Title II of Pub.
+&lt;sup>14 Commercial Spectrum Enhancement Act, Pub.
 L. No. 108-494, 118 Stat.
-3986, 3991 (2004) (codified at 47 U.S.C. §§ 151, 301, 302, 303).
+3986, Title II (2004) (codified in various sections of Title 47 of the United States Code) ("CSEA").

-&lt;sup>21 CSEA §§ 201-209.
+&lt;sup>15 CSEA §§ 201-209.
 Eligible frequencies comprise four bands specified in CSEA (the 216-220 MHz, 1432-1435 MHz, 1710-1755 MHz and 2385-2390 MHz bands), as well as any other band of frequencies reallocated from federal use to non-federal use after January 1, 2003, and assigned by the Commission through competitive bidding.
 Id. § 202 (codified at 47 U.S.C. § 923(g)(2)).

-&lt;sup>22 See H.R.
+&lt;sup>16 See H.R.
 3019, The Spectrum Relocation Improvement Act, introduced in the House by Rep. Jay Inslee (2009) and in the Senate by Sen. Mark Warner (2010).
+Indeed, in its recently-released plan and timetable to make 500 MHz of spectrum available for wireless broadband, NTIA noted that the Administration "expects to propose early in

-We believe that the most effective incentive for the Department of Defense and other federal agencies would be an added and streamlined source of funding to modernize systems to promote greater spectrum efficiency and band sharing, where feasible, while also bearing in mind that when the government plans for complex systems (such as NASA/NOAA space operations, FAA systems or DoD operations), much sophisticated spectrum engineering goes into supporting these systems before they go on-line.
+We believe that the most effective incentive for the military and other federal agencies would be an added and streamlined source of funding to modernize systems, while bearing in mind that when the government plans for complex systems (such as NASA operations, FAA systems or DoD operations), much sophisticated spectrum engineering goes into supporting these systems before they go on-line.
 Federal spectrum incumbents need the resources to take affirmative steps to enable more efficient and intensive use by existing or other users, to facilitate band sharing, and even frequency migration where feasible.
 We recommend that the authorized purposes of the Spectrum Relocation Fund be broadened, turning it into a revolving fund for modernizing federal systems to achieve these goals.
 Agencies then would have the resources to pay for research, planning, testing and a potential upgrade of their radio system capabilities without depleting their appropriated mission budget.
-This approach is generally consistent with the recent recommendation in the Department of Commerce's strategic spectrum plan, released in November 2010, proposing that Congress expand and improve on the CSEA's successful Spectrum Relocation Fund.